 One of the original methods of gathering information was through manned aircraft.
 Of course, flying a plane with a human pilot into a storm is not a safe way to collect weather information.
 Hurricane Hunters, the aircrews who flew routine weather reconnaissance tracks, lost seven of their coworkers on October 1, 1945 when the plane went down a Category 1 typhoon.

 As technology has advanced, researchers have gained access to aircraft reconnaissance, low-earth orbiting satellites, and operational geostationary satellites.
 Satellites revolutionized many aspects of meteorology.
 TIROS I was the first successful low-earth orbital weather satellite, launched in 1960.
 After this advancement, a great deal of research was done to find methods of analyzing the tropical cyclones’ intensity based on the satellite imagery.

 One of the most successful methods of data collection, developed almost a decade later, is the Dvorak technique.
 Simply put, this technique analyzes the intensity of a tropical cyclone based on the evolution of its cloud patterns.
 Although many improvements of the Dvorak technique have been developed over the years, the technique has some limitations and suffers from the subjective nature of judgments about the cloud patterns.

 Satellites cannot give us precise and direct information about the interior barometric pressure of a hurricane nor the wind speed near the center of the storm.
-This information about the center of a storm, called the eye (shown in the following figure), is vital for forecasters to estimate the development, movement, and the intensity of a tropical cyclone.
+This information about the center of a storm, called the eye, is vital for forecasters to estimate the development, movement, and the intensity of a tropical cyclone.